Skip to content

 Using the Functional API

-You start from Input, you chain modules calls to specify the model's forward pass, and finally, you create your model from inputs and outputs:
+You start from Input, you chain modules calls to specify the program's structure, and finally, you create your program from inputs and outputs:

 import synalinks